 Chia seeds are tiny, brown, black or white seeds.
 They are almost as small as poppy seeds.
 They come from a plant in the mint family.
-Chia seeds are considered to be a "super food" by many because they can deliver several important nutrients in just a few calories.
+Chia seeds deliver several important nutrients in just a few calories and a small package.

 You can eat this nutty-flavored seed in many ways.

 Chia seeds are rich in fiber, healthy fats, and antioxidants that help prevent cell damage.

 Chia seeds are a good source of insoluble fiber.
 The seeds expand quite a bit and form a gel when they come into contact with water.
 This gel adds bulk to your stool, which keeps bowel movements regular and helps prevent constipation.
 The added bulk also may help you feel fuller and so you eat less.

 Chia seeds are also rich in essential fatty acids, omega-3 and omega-6.
 Essential fatty acids are fatty substances that your body needs to function.
 They are not made in the body, and you must get them from foods.

 Researchers are looking at the benefits of chia, in particular whether consuming more of the fatty acids found in chia seeds can improve blood pressure, heart health, blood sugar, or provide other benefits.

 Chia seeds can be added or sprinkled on almost anything.
 There is no preparation needed -- unlike flax seed, chia seeds do not need to be ground for maximal benefit.
 To add chia seeds to your diet:

 - Add them to your drinks, smoothies, yogurt, or oatmeal.

 - Add them to soups, salads, or pasta dishes.

 You can also grind chia seeds into a paste and add the paste to your dough or other mixes before cooking or baking.

 Chia seeds may be purchased at any health food store, or online.
 Major grocery stores may also carry chia seeds in the natural or organic food aisle.
 Simply buy a bag of chia seeds, milled or whole.